-Engagement and support from a network of sober individuals helps promote recovery from cocaine addiction and can prevent relapse and continued use of cocaine.
-It is important to recognize that there is not a “one size fits all” approach to treatment of cocaine addiction, and similarly there are multiple paths to building a sober support system.
+Engagement and support from a network of sober individuals help promote recovery from cocaine addiction and can prevent relapse and continued use of cocaine.
+It is important to recognize that there is not a “one size fits all” approach to the treatment of cocaine addiction, and similarly there are multiple paths to building a sober support system.

 Reconnecting or repairing relationships with family and friends that promote recovery is supported at Apex Recovery.
 Learning problem solving and relationship skills, as well as improving on social skills, is taught and practiced at the group and individual level.
-Clients are supported in exploring social anxiety, and the roll that cocaine may have played in their social circle.
+Clients are supported in exploring social anxiety, and the role that cocaine may have played in their social circle.
 For some, overcoming cocaine addiction may mean creating a new social network, or setting boundaries with their current social network.
 Through exploring relationship dynamics and improving communication skills, clients will be supported in creating a social group that will promote their well-being.

 For some individuals entering treatment for cocaine addiction, reconnecting or repairing relationships with family and friends may not be a viable option.
 For some, utilizing their current social support system to help in their recovery, also may not be an option.
 For all, establishing with a community of sober individuals will only play a beneficial role in their journey to recovery.
 Attending peer-support meetings, whether they be the traditional 12-step model of Cocaine Anonymous (CA) or Narcotics Anonymous (NA), or the lesser known SMART Recovery, is an integral part of treatment.
 Through the individualized treatment unique to the boutique style of Apex Recovery, clients will be supported in exploring their preferences for establishing a peer-support network.

-Lastly, relapse prevention is a vital component of treatment, and begins the day you or your loved one enters treatment with Apex Recovery.
-Clients are educated on refusal techniques if in high risk situations, and are supporting in learning communication skills, distraction techniques, and emotional regulation strategies.
+Lastly, relapse prevention is a vital component of treatment and begins the day you or your loved one enters treatment with Apex Recovery.
+Clients are educated on refusal techniques if in high-risk situations and are supporting in learning communication skills, distraction techniques, and emotional regulation strategies.
 Through individualized work with a trained therapist, clients are supported with creating relapse prevention plans, which address triggers and thoughts that precipitate relapse, constructive activities, healthy places to go, and people to reach out to when experiencing triggers or cravings.
 The treatment team of Apex Recovery knows that some of the hardest challenges in the journey to recovery begin once the client leaves the facility, so they set the client up for success by making sure the relapse prevention plan is created and explored.

 If you or your loved one are struggling with cocaine addiction, please know that you are not alone and that you have options to return to a life that can be happy, healthy, and free of cocaine use.
 Call today, and through our comprehensive assessment process, we can provide support in determining the best course of treatment for you.
-At Apex Recovery, the staff are well versed in addiction, so clients are treated with care and exposed to a variety of different treatment modalities to increase the likelihood of sobriety and success.
+At Apex Recovery, the staff is well versed in addiction, so clients are treated with care and exposed to a variety of different treatment modalities to increase the likelihood of sobriety and success.